-• Teachers and support staff are skilleed in delivering effective support for the weakest readers using a range of proven strategies such as small group and one to one support.
+• Teachers and support staff are skilled in delivering effective support for the weakest readers using a range of proven strategies such as small group and one to one support.
+Staff receive regular training and support.

-• Pupils who need further opportunity to practise reading because they do not read at home, are given priority to read to an adult in school.
+• Pupils who need further opportunity to practice reading because they do not read at home, are given priority to read to an adult in school.